wrongbyte-lab/cf/README.md

 Once you have this basic setup, let's start.

 ### Writing a cloud function
 Let's use a javascript function here.
 I choose to use a **HTTP trigger**.
-It means that **our function will be triggered every time we receive a HTTP request to its URL**.
+It means that **our function will be triggered every time we receive a HTTP request to the URL assigned to it**.

 > By default, Cloud Functions attempts to load source code from a file named index.js at the root of your function directory.
 To specify a different main source file, use the main field in your package.json file.